MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 ```

 4. **Output Layer**:
-   - A single convolution reduces the final feature map to the target image dimensions.
+   - A single convolutional layer reduces the feature map to the target image dimensions, reconstructing the output to match the original image size (e.g., \(1 \times 48 \times 48\)).

+---

-#### **Key Features**
+#### **Training Highlights**
-- **Attention Mechanism**: Selectively focuses on noise-free regions of the input.
-- **Skip Connections**: Combines encoder and decoder features, improving reconstruction fidelity.
-- **Customizable Debugging**: Print intermediate shapes for analysis.
+The Attention U-Net was trained using a carefully designed configuration:

+- **Loss Function**: Mean Squared Error (MSE) ensures pixel-wise consistency between the denoised output and the clean ground truth.
+This choice balances simplicity and effectiveness for grayscale image restoration.

+- **Optimization**:
+  - **Optimizer**: Adam optimizer with an initial learning rate of `1e-3` ensures fast convergence.
+  - **Scheduler**: A ReduceLROnPlateau scheduler dynamically lowers the learning rate when validation loss stagnates, preventing overfitting and improving generalization.

 ---